 Commemorating the Swiss brand’s 100th Anniversary, the automatic Glycine F104 Pilot (Ref.
 3932.146AT.LB7R) delivers that great mix of a clean, easy to read dial with an easy to recognize pre-WWII styling, and deliberately oversized body: something that you rarely see when it comes to pilot’s watches designed during the last decade or two.
 Although, like a number of recently introduced timekeepers that try to strike your imagination with monsters that look ridiculous on almost any wrist of a man of a normal stature, this one will not look that great if you decide to wear it with formal suit, it is still an interesting collectible item that one can even wear from time to time.
 Perhaps, combine it with an equally expensive winter bomber jacket that would be able to somehow hid the gadget’s overall bulkiness?

 Glycine has finally updated its military-styled ‘Combat’ collection with a new version.
-Offered in a black PVD-treated case with rose gold PVD elements, the timekeeper is -rather pretentiously- named Glycine Combat Golden Eye (Ref.
+Featuring a black PVD-treated case with rose gold PVD elements, the timekeeper is -sort of pretentiously- named Glycine Combat Golden Eye (Ref.
 3863.399 C6-TBA9).
-Well, I truly hope that next year they will offer the same model with the bezel and crown crafted from bronze.
+Well, I hope that next year they will offer the same model with the bezel and crown crafted from bronze.
 Although not as flashy (if you can apply the adjective to such a noble alloy with its aura of adventure and glory,) on certain markets it’s going to be smashing.